JackEdTaylor/LexOPSdocs/docs/04-match.md

 ### Orthographic similarity

 Here's an example, matching "leaflet" by orthographic similarity.
-We just have to calculate the similarity measure before using the `match_word()` function.
+We just have to calculate the similarity measure before using the `match_item()` function.

 ```r